 - Heat a large skillet to medium heat.
 Spray with cooking spay or drizzle a little olive oil on the inside.

-- Take a few pieces of carrots and snow peas and wrap the steak tightly around the vegetables.
+- Place bell pepper and snow peas on the steak.
+Wrap the steak tightly around the vegetables.
 Secure with toothpicks.

 - Place steak wraps on baking sheet and let bake in oven for 10-15 minutes.